NewberryDIS/ahcb/md/about.md

 The Atlas of Historical County Boundaries provides maps and text about the creation and subsequent changes in the size, shape, and location of every county in the fifty United States and the District of Columbia until 2012.
 It also includes non-county areas, unsuccessful authorizations for new counties, changes in county names and organization, and the temporary attachments of non-county areas and unorganized counties to fully functioning counties.
 The principal sources are the most authoritative available: the session laws of the colonies, territories, and states that created and changed the counties.

 The Atlas of Historical County Boundaries successfully completed the project of documenting boundary changes in all 50 states in June 2010.
 The national data files were contributed in 2012.
 The atlas is not being updated with any new boundary changes.
 For more recent boundary data, please consult the NHGIS.
 The project was supported throughout its work by several current and past research centers at The Newberry Library in Chicago.
-The current web platform was created by [Nic White](https://nick3white.github.io).

 ## Access and Metadata